-The Pump Room in Bath, England is given a starred review by many guidebook writers.
-We decided to follow their suggestion and splurge at this famous landmark.
+In Bath, England the food choices are bountiful.
+Bath restaurants meet the needs of most.
+If you’re interested in memorable meals, consider the notable Pump Room and Jamie’s Italian Bath.
+The Pump Room is given a starred review by many guidebook writers.
+We decided to follow their suggestion for lunch and splurge at this famous landmark.
 The impressive vaulted ceilings and enormous glass windows provided a cheerful ambiance which takes patrons back centuries.
 Classical artwork decorated the expansive walls.

 Upon entering the elegant dining room for our lunch reservation, we heard a pianist, a violinist, and cello musician performing classical music.
 We were disappointed when the music abruptly ended shortly after we were seated.